 As well as Purnell and history in general, with a definite slant toward military history I read assiduously, with non-historic themes predominantly as science fiction and latterly what has become known as science fantasy.
 I read Isaac Asimov,and still am inspired by his imagination, Arthur C Clarke and dozens more.
 Then at my brothers’ behest I read Tolkien.
 And I read more of it, Robin Hobb among others.
 I was intrigued enough to keep reading, but not impressed until I read Paul Kearney, (who?
 I hear you ask.
 Look him up) and I’ve been looking for a sequel ever since.
 The writer I missed in this period was David Gemmell, and oh what a miss that was.
 I found David at a later stage, via the Trojan trilogy and after Bernard Cornwell and Conn Iggulden brought real history to life.
 To my mind both of these fantastic writers have to some extent gone off the boil and these days a Gerald Seymour novel is more likely to captivate me.

-I started to write fiction as a counter to Tolkien, I wanted a story Tolkienic in scope but without religion, magic or even the distraction of sex.
+I started to write fiction as a counter to Tolkien, I wanted a story Tolkienic in scope but without religion or magic.
 Long before embarking on “There and back” (also the alternative title for Lord of the Rings) I had written some poems and story themes, or more exactly sketches, but never anything of length.
 So, some ten years in the writing I sent “There and back” sections to publishers, and got them straight back.
 Strange, for it’s every bit as compelling a quest tale as Tolkien.
 Oh, I forgot.
 There is no magic or religion.

 Well no matter, for in its writing even though fiction a lot of fabrication is needed for the sake of continuity.
 Like Tolkien, I drew maps (although more conventional in layout as I am a closet cartographer), fabricated calendars and histories and pseudo languages.
 That ‘research’ led me to another associated story around the conflict that draws in the central character, much more gritty and in line with how Kearney would have written it.
 “A Campaign of Violence” is perhaps not the best title, but it sums the story up.
 The title page carries an adaptation of a quotation by Guy Chapman.
 Author of ‘A passionate prodigality’ (Who?
 I hear you ask again.
 Look him up too) for to me it speaks volumes about conflict, ancient and modern.